 Mr. Rajiv Mehrishi assumed office as the Comptroller and Auditor General of India on 25 September 2017.
 As a constitutional functionary, he is primarily entrusted with the responsibility to audit the accounts and related activities of the three tiers of Government – Federal, Provincial and Local; the State owned public sector commercial enterprises; and autonomous bodies financed by the Federal and Provincial Governments.
 His reports are laid before the Parliament and Legislatures of the Provinces.

-Mr. Mehrishi is the Chair of the United Nations Board of Auditors and is the external auditor of the World Intellectual Property Organization.
-He plays an important role in the affairs of International Organization of Supreme Audit Institutions as the Chair of the Knowledge Sharing and Knowledge Services Committee, Chair of the Working Group on Information Technology Audit and as a member of its Governing Board.
+Mr. Mehrishi is Member of the United Nations Board of Auditors and is the Vice-Chair of United Nations Panel of External Auditors.
+He plays an important role in the affairs of International Organization of Supreme Audit Institutions as the Chair of the Knowledge Sharing and Knowledge Services Committee, Chair of the Working Group on Information Technology Audit, Chair of the Compliance Audit Subcommittee and as a member of its Governing Board.
 His other international responsibilities include being a member of the Governing Board of Asian Organization of Supreme Audit Institutions and as Chair of the Board of Editors of its journal.

 Mr. Mehrishi has rich and diverse public service experience of nearly four decades at senior positions in finance, administration and public policy.
 His immediate previous position was as Home Secretary in the Government of India.
 Prior to that, he held key positions as the Finance Secretary, Secretary (Fertilizers) and Secretary (Overseas Indian Affairs) of the Government of India.
 He has also held important positions in the Provincial Government of Rajasthan as the Chief Secretary, Principal Secretary (Finance), Chairman of Indira Gandhi Nahar Board and District Magistrate and Collector of Bikaner.
 He had also worked in the Ministry of Agriculture, the Cabinet Secretariat and the President’s Secretariat.